Replace Shift Interlock Module Ford Explorer

 replace shifter module Ford Explorer

-The picture above shows the shift solenoid (top center) and white plastic box containing the circuit board just below it.
-These are located underneath the shifter console on the passenger side.
+The pictures above and below show the shift solenoid (top center) and white plastic box containing the circuit board just below it.
+These are located underneath the shifter console on the passenger side of the truck.

 When the module (circuit board) goes bad, the interlock solenoid will not release the shift handle.
 Even with your foot jammed on the brake pedal, you cannot shift out of park.